The reasons behind Dolphins RB Kenyan Drake’s success as a starter

 Among all NFL running backs with at least 60 carries, Drake’s 4.9 average this season ranks ninth….

 Drake is one of only three NFL running backs with at least three 40-yard runs this season.
-Kansas City’s Kareem Hunt (193 attempts) and Chicago’s Jordan Howard (212 attempts) also have three 40-plus-yard runs but both have at least 100 more rushing attempts than Drake’s 65 carries this season
+Kansas City’s Kareem Hunt (193 attempts) and Chicago’s Jordan Howard (212 attempts) also have three 40-plus-yard runs but both have at least 100 more rushing attempts than Drake’s 65 carries this seaso.n

 And from Gase’s standpoint, this is important: Unlike Ajayi, Drake isn’t a complainer.
 Ajayi’s attitude wore thin on the coaching staff.
 Drake doesn’t do everything perfectly but he doesn’t sulk or make waves.